cl-fui/gtk-tagged-streams/README.md

 For tagged output, wrap your outputting code like this:
 ```
-(with-tag buffer tag (format buffer "hello"))
+(with-tag *buffer* tag (format *buffer* "hello"))
 ```
 The tag can be any tag valid for this buffer.
 You may nest with-tag as needed.

 ## TAG-INPUT-STREAM

 This stream allows you to treat a tagged run of text as an input stream.
-The :buffer parameter must be a gts:text-buffer; :position may be an integer offset, an iterator, a mark, a string naming a mark, or nil for the cursor position.
+The :buffer parameter must be a gts:text-buffer; :position may be one of:

+- an integer offset (0 is start, -1 is end);
+- an iterator;
+- a mark;
+- a string naming a mark;
+- nil for the cursor position.

 Once open, you may use :start or :end file-position to wind to the beginning or end of the run.

 Other stream classes will probably be added as needed.
 Please open an issue if you have a good idea for one.